mlxd/GPUE/README.md

 accelerated code to understand the behaviour of such systems.
 If you would like to know more, check my Google scholar profile
 <https://scholar.google.com/citations?user=s-6jND0AAAAJ&hl=en>
-which will update as I finish some papers.
+which will update as we finish some papers.

 The premise is the following:
 We want to simulate how a Bose-Einstein condensate (BEC) behaves in a trap.